 A few good examples below, which you can click to shop:

 One thing I read over and over again was the importance of layering.
 And it’s true: in the mornings and after sun down, the temperatures get fairly chilly, and you’ll want to be bundled up—but during the day, it gets oppressively hot.
 The best advice I can give you is to start with a base layer (like a t-shirt or tank top), then add a second layer (like a button down or light sweater), and finally, top it with a jacket or puffer vest + scarf.
+I found this linen top on Amazon and it is PERFECT—plus, I’d totally wear it again in real life.

 A few examples of what I wore below, which you can click to shop: